frenchu/hello-world/README.md

 # hello-world

-Hello world example
+Hello world example:

-This is just an example project.
+This is just an example project to learn how github works.